cmput415/Tester/README.md

   * `output`: Use a named file to feed into the next commands input.
 Overrides using the stdout produced by the command.
 Useful for commands for which the output to be further transformed is a file like `Clang` or any of the 415 assignments.
   * `usesRuntime`: Will set environment variables `LD_LIBRARY_PATH` to equal `$RT_PATH` and `LD_PRELOAD` equal to `runtime`.
 Useful for `llc` and `lli` toolchains respectively.
 (OPTIONAL)
   * `usesInStr`: Boolean to replace stdin with the file stream from the `testfile`.
 (OPTIONAL)
+  * `allowError`: Boolean which if true will allow the toolchain to tolerate non-zero exit codes from commmands, causing the premature termination of the toolchain and diff on `stderr` rather than `stdout`.
+(OPTIONAL)

 #### Automatic Variables
 Automatic variables may be provided in the arguments of a toolchain step and are resolved by the tester.